k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/03_fabric_basic_LU/01_Fabric_main_flow_overview.md

-# ­­Fabric Main Flow Overview
+# Fabric Main Flow Overview

-Congratulations on successfully completing your first quiz!

-You are now familiar with Fabric’s architecture and the concept of Logical Units.
-Let’s understand how it all comes together into a basic Fabric Main Flow implementation using your business requirements checklist.
+NTT -> Understand basic Fabric Main Flow implementation using your business requirements checklist.

-### What Will You Experience In This Learning Item?
+### Learning Item Content?

-By the end of the Fabric Main Flow learning item you will know:

 - How to create your first Fabric project
 - How to use the Fabric Studio’s general toolbars and menus